alix-tz/escriptorium-documentation/docs/segment.md

 You can delete a text region by clicking on it, still in region mode, and by clicking on the delete button, or by pressing ++delete++.

+!!! note
+    Keep in mind that you can always press ++ctrl+z++ to undo any modification.

 ### Labeling segmented text regions with an ontology

 eScriptorium allows to label segmented text regions with an ontology that you can customize.

 The ontology panel is one of the tabs you can access once you are working in a document.
 It is accessible with (`{base_url}/document/{document-id}/ontology/`).
+Text regions have a dedicated field named *region types*.

 ![image: Ontology tab ](img/segment/ontology_tab.png "Illustration of the ontology tab.")

 eScriptorium uses four region types by default:

 - Commentary

 - Illustration

 - Main

 - Title

 You can use them, or create your own.
-To deactivate default text regions, you can deactivate them by unticking the ones you want to discard, and then by clicking on the update button.
+To deactivate default region types, you can deactivate them by unticking the ones you want to discard, and then by clicking on the update button.

 ![image: Deactivating default text regions ](img/segment/default_text_regions.gif "")